Our Work

 Nutrition: The Foundation of Life.

 Nutrition is the foundation of life.
-Nearly half (about 45%) of all deaths among children under 5 are linked to inadequate nutrition, including both chronic and acute malnutrition.
-Poor nutrition also carries enormous social and economic costs, leaving millions of children with stunted growth, compromised cognitive development and poor physical health, costing the global economy as much as $3.5 trillion per year, according to the World Health Organization.
-Childhood malnutrition reduces an individual’s future earnings by at least 20% and robs some of the world’s poorest countries of at least 8% of GDP.
-The tragedy is that malnutrition is both preventable and treatable if addressed in time.
+About half of all deaths among children under 5 are linked to inadequate nutrition, including both chronic and acute malnutrition.
+Poor nutrition also carries enormous social and economic costs, leaving millions of children with stunted growth, compromised cognitive development and poor physical health—costing the global economy as much as $3.5 trillion per year, according to the World Health Organization.
+Childhood malnutrition reduces an individual’s future earnings by at least 10% and has a global economic cost of at least $1 trillion a year, caused by productivity loss.
+The tragedy is that malnutrition, if addressed in time, is both preventable and treatable.

 Our approach to nutrition is holistic: we work to both prevent and treat malnutrition.
 We strengthen nutrition programs at the national, local and community levels in some of the world’s most challenging environments.
-Our prevention strategies focus on vulnerable groups, including adolescents, pregnant and lactating women, and children under 2.
+Our prevention strategies focus on vulnerable groups—including adolescents, pregnant and lactating women, and children under 2.
 Our curative strategies center on children under 5 and pregnant and lactating women.
+Social and behavior change strategies underpin all of our nutrition work, building understanding and supporting optimal practices among all community members.
 Our food security and livelihood programs help these vulnerable groups grow nutrient-rich foods and diversify their diets.

 An estimated 45% of deaths among children under 5 are linked to inadequate nutrition.